100Starlings/rubyblok/README.md

 ## Caching views

-You can enable fragment caching on rubyblok components by setting the cache_views feature on in the rubyblok.rb file:
+You can enable fragment caching on rubyblok components by setting the cache_views feature on in the `config/initializers/rubyblok.rb` file:
 ```
 config.cache_views = true
 ```